Food Safety Feature Articles

 Think about appropriate storage and handling.

 - Be sure to chill perishable foods, such as meats for grilling, salads and sides, before transferring them to an insulated cooler.
 Keep that cooler packed with several inches of ice or frozen gel packs.
 Use a refrigerator thermometer in the cooler so you can check to be sure the food stays at 40 degrees Fahrenheit (40 F) or below.
-Shade coolers or cover them with a blanket if no shade is available to keep ice from melting quickly.
+Keep coolers in the shade or cover them with a blanket if no shade is available to keep ice from melting quickly.

 - Keep raw foods separate from cooked foods.
 If marinating meat for grilling at the stadium, do so in a disposable, re-sealable plastic bag.
 Be sure to use a different plate for holding cooked meat than the one used for raw meat.